 The media also loves a good story.
 So whether it is a rag to riches story or one where you encountered a simple problem and focused on solving it, share your memorable story. with them.
 You can’t pay for publicity like that!
 Focus on emotionally engaging with your potential customers.
 Have them be your best salesperson!

-Focus on Local Advertising Mediums and SEO
+Focus on Adaptable and Local Advertising Mediums

 If your business model depends on tender in the local area, it is absolutely essential that your business comes up in local search results.
 Poor SEO could be one of the ways your business may be failing without you knowing.